RhetTbull/osxphotos/README.md

 - overwrite: boolean; if True (default=False), will overwrite files if they alreay exist
 - increment: boolean; if True (default=True), will increment file name until a non-existant name is found
 - sidecar: boolean; if True (default=False) will also write a json sidecar file with EXIF data in format readable by [exiftool](https://exiftool.org/); filename will be dest/filename.ext.json where ext is suffix of the image file (e.g. jpeg or jpg).
 Note: this is not an XMP sidecar.
-- use_photos_export: boolean; (default=False), if True will attempt to export photo via applescript interaction with Photos--useful for forcing download of missing photos
+- use_photos_export: boolean; (default=False), if True will attempt to export photo via applescript interaction with Photos; useful for forcing download of missing photos.
+This only works if the Photos library being used is the default library (last opened by Photos) as applescript will directly interact with whichever library Photos is currently using.
 - timeout: (int, default=120) timeout in seconds used with use_photos_export

 The json sidecar file can be used by exiftool to apply the metadata from the json file to the image.
 For example: